 Finally, we examine the performance of the DV matrix metric in the star topology.
 A desirable property of a method for measuring delay variation is that, in a multihop setting, it should report a maximum over all the links comprising the path.
-In Figure 9, we plot the DV matrix metric for links e_1 and e_4 which make up path r_2 for the CBR UDP traffic scenario.
-Plots for other traffic scenarios and routes are qualitatively similar to Figure 9.
-Observe that the DV matrix value reported over the path over time is generally the maximum reported for the individual links.
+In Fig. 9, we plot the DV matrix metric for links e_1 and e_4 that comprise path r_2 for the CBR UDP traffic scenario.
+Plots for other traffic scenarios and routes are qualitatively similar to Fig. 9.
+Observe that the DV matrix value reported is generally the maximum reported for the individual links.
+Since the DV matrix metric is computed over a sequence of probes, it is robust to situations in which turbulence at one queue is smoothed out over subsequent hops along the path.
 These results are encouraging.
 First, the DV matrix methodology appears to yield reliable measures of delay variation over a single hop.
 Second, the performance of the DV matrix metric in the two-hop star topology appears to be robust.
-In the future we plan to examine its sensitivity to different matrix sizes and in more complex multihop settings.
+In the future, we plan to examine its sensitivity to different matrix sizes and in more complex multihop settings.

-6.4 Loss
+D. Loss

-Table 4 compares the true loss rate measured using the passive traces (true values) with the loss rate estimates of SLAM and the standard RFC 2680 [8] (Poisson-modulated) probe stream sent at the same rate.
-Values are shown for each of the traffic scenarios, and for the two topologies and are average loss rates over the duration of each experiment.
+Table IV compares the true loss rate measured using the passive traces (true values) with the loss rate estimates of SLAM and the standard RFC 2680 [7] (Poisson-modulated) probe stream sent at the same rate.

+Values are shown for each of the traffic scenarios in the star topology, and are average loss rates over the duration of each experiment.
 Note that differences in true values are due to inherent variability in traffic sources.
-Considering both results for the dumbbell topology (Table 4a) and for the star topology (Table 4b), we see that the standard stream yields very poor estimates of the true loss rate, and that the estimates produced by SLAM are close to the true values.
+(Although not shown in the table, results for the dumbbell topology are consistent with those in the star topology.)
+We see that the standard stream yields very poor estimates of the true loss rate, and that the estimates produced by SLAM are close to the true values.
 Moreover, in all but a few cases, the RFC 2680 probe estimates are off by more than an order of magnitude-a significant relative error.
-For a number of experiments, the Poisson estimates are close to zero-a phenomenon consistent with earlier experiments [35] and primarily due to the fact that single packet probes generally yield poor indications of congestion along a path.
-(Note that these accuracy improvements are consistent with experiments described in [35].)
-The estimates produced by SLAM are significantly better, with a maximum relative error occurring in the case of the open-loop CBR background traffic for both the dumbbell and star topologies.
+For a number of experiments, the Poisson estimates are close to zero-a phenomenon consistent with earlier experiments [37] and primarily due to the fact that single packet probes generally yield poor indications of congestion along a path.
+(Note that these accuracy improvements are consistent with experiments described in [37].)
+The estimates produced by SLAM are significantly better, with a maximum relative error occurring in the case of the open-loop CBR background traffic for the star topology.